WONDERREEL is online entertainment tailored for big kids, their passions and their tastes.

 And with easy, intuitive tools, parents will be able supervise their children’s viewing–at whatever level makes sense to your family.

-That’s why we call WONDERREEL entertainment as smart as your kids.
+That’s why we call WONDERREEL smart entertainment for kids.

 Planet WONDERREEL is Earth.
 But “Planet WONDERREEL” is a website where grownups who know and love kids can learn about WONDERREEL.